pasalvetti/meltdown/README.md

 ## Known Issues
 - All radiators of the same type turn on and off at the same time.
-- Radiators cannot be painted.
+- Panel radiators cannot be painted.
 - Probably not a Meltdown bug, but timewarp above x1000 can create instability in the EC flow, resulting in the temporary shutdown of the radiators, which can lead to overheating parts being destroyed.

 ## Installation